 At their annual GPU Technology Conference this week, Nvidia unveiled a powerful and expensive new computer chip, which CEO Jen-Hsun Huang says can perform deep learning neural network tasks 12 times faster than their previous best product.
-To power this speed, the NVIDIA Tesla P100 is packed with fifteen billion transistors – about three times more than their previous top-end chip.
+To power this speed, the Tesla P100 is packed with fifteen billion transistors – about three times more than their previous top-end chip.
 All this progress came at a cost of $2 billion in research and development.

 Nvidia is a powerhouse in artificial intelligence hardware.
 The Santa Clara-based company’s high-powered graphics processing units (GPUs) have helped drive the technology over the past few years, leading some analysts to ask, “Where are all the chip firms not named Nvidia?”
 With it’s proven success, deep learning – the branch of machine learning that enables systems to identify complex patterns in massive amounts of data by passing information through additional layers of simulated neurons – is where the company has concentrated their efforts.